1. Waiting to Play Specific Words

 This mistake is common and is often a deciding factor in who wins the game.
 Swapping out tiles does cost you a turn, but it can help you generate a huge advantage later.
 If you want to never lose at Scrabble again, you need to exchange tiles now and then.

 Many newer players, especially ones who haven’t developed their Scrabble vocabulary yet, will get stuck when their letter rack is filled with useless tiles.
-They’ll play whatever small words they can and hope that their opponent plays something they can use.
+They'll try to unscramble letters as best they can, but they’ll just play whatever small words they find and hope their opponent plays something they can use.
 It’s a problem they could fix in one turn if they simply replaced some of their tiles.

 3. Trying to Play Only High-Value Words